KarrLab/intro_to_wc_modeling/docs/wc_modeling/wc_lang_tutorial.rst

     their use isn't required.

 ``RateLawEquation``
-    ``expression`` contains a textual, mathematical expression of the rate law.
+    A rate law equation's ``expression`` contains a textual, mathematical expression of the rate law.
 A rate law can be used by more than one ``Reaction``.
     The expression will be transcoded into a valid Python expression, stored in the ``transcoded`` attribute, and